glederer/pocmap/README.md

 docker run --restart=always -d -p 8080:8080 --name nominatim mediagis/nominatim:latest
 ```

-localhost:8080 should show the nominatim application the tool with your map. (use 9080, not 8080)
+http://localhost:8080 should show the nominatim application service, this allow you to query addresses to get corresponding coordinates. (use 9080, not 8080)

 ## 3- Open the map in browser